Sound Effects Overview

 However, sometimes it’s quite difficult to find that perfect sound.
-But it has now gotten a whole lot easier with ElevenLabs, as our sound effects generator allows you to generate any sound imaginable by inputting a prompt, streamlining the process tremendously.
-Of course, this is not only a great tool for independent filmmakers or indie games.
-It is also a fantastic resource for big productions, sound designers, and producers, because you can generate such a vast array of sounds
+But it has now become much easier with ElevenLabs, as our sound effects generator allows you to generate any sound imaginable by inputting a prompt, streamlining the process tremendously.
+Of course, this is not only a great tool for independent filmmakers or indie game developers.
+It is also a fantastic resource for big productions, sound designers, and producers because you can generate such a vast array of sounds.

 We will go through some of them here in this documentation.
 Keep in mind that this is just scratching the surface.
-While the feature might seem simple at first glance, the understanding that the AI has of natural language, together with the type of sound effects it can generate, gives way to infinite possibilities.
+While the feature might seem simple at first glance, the understanding that the AI has of natural language, combined with the type of sound effects it can generate, opens up infinite possibilities.

 The general layout for sound effects is fairly straightforward.
-You have a window where you will input a prompt, you have some settings, and you have a generate button.
+You have a window where you will input a prompt, some settings, and a generate button.
 When you first open the web page, you will have a few suggestions below the text box to showcase what some of the prompts might look like that you can easily try out.

-Each time you press generate, the AI will generate full variations of the prompt that you’ve given.
+Each time you press generate, the AI will create full variations of the prompt you’ve given.
 The cost for using the sound effects generator is based on the length of the generated audio.
-If you let the AI decide the audio length for itself, the cost is 200 characters per generation.
+If you let the AI decide the audio length itself, the cost is 200 characters per generation.
 If you set the duration yourself, the cost is 40 characters per second.

 Prompting

-A prompt is a piece of text or instruction that communicates to the AI model what kind of response or output is expected from it.
+A prompt is a piece of text or instruction that communicates to the AI model what kind of response or output is expected.
 The prompt serves as a starting point or context for the AI to understand the user’s intent and generate relevant and coherent output accordingly.

-In this section, we will go through how to construct a good prompt as well as what a prompt is.
-We will then split these prompts into simple prompts and complex prompts.
-In general, simple prompts are prompting the AI to generate one sound, while complex prompts are instructing the AI to generate a series of sounds.
+In this section, we will go through how to construct a good prompt as well as what a prompt entails.
+We will then categorize these prompts into simple prompts and complex prompts.
+In general, simple prompts instruct the AI to generate one sound, while complex prompts guide the AI to generate a series of sounds.

 Simple Prompts

-Simple prompts are just that: they are simple, one-sided prompts where we try to get the AI to generate a single sound effect.
+Simple prompts are just that: they are straightforward, one-sided prompts where we try to get the AI to generate a single sound effect.
 This could be, for example, “person walking on grass” or “glass breaking.”
-These types of prompts will generate a single type of sound effect with a few variations either in the same generation or in subsequent generations.
+These types of prompts will generate a single type of sound effect with a few variations within the same generation or in subsequent generations.
 All in all, they are fairly simple.

-There are a few ways to improve these prompts, however, and that is by adding a little bit more detail.
-Even if they are simple prompts, they can be made to give better output by improving the prompt itself.
+However, there are ways to improve these prompts by adding a little more detail.
+Even if they are simple prompts, they can yield better output by enhancing the prompt itself.
 For example, something that sometimes works is adding details like “high-quality, professionally recorded footsteps on grass, sound effects foley.”
-It can require some experimentation to find a good balance between being descriptive and keeping it brief enough to have AI understand the prompt.
+It may require some experimentation to find a good balance between being descriptive and keeping it brief enough for the AI to understand the prompt.

 Opening a creaking door